-In that, its founder is another witness that California is not only Silicon Valley, France is not only Paris, and Chile is not only Santiago; the decentralization of innovation is today a reality across these States, and as the shape of the global economy evolves, we all know that we need to adapt and grab opportunities that are offered for us to thrive.
+In that, its founder is another witness that California is not only Silicon Valley; the distribution of innovation is a reality across this state, and as the shape of the global economy evolves, we all know that we need to adapt and grab opportunities that are offered for us to thrive.

 Presentation at California State University San Marcos (CSUSM)